-Croatia: EBRD is considering to provide loan for CHPP Zagreb upgrade14.
-October 2016. / SEE Energy News
+Croatia: EBRD is considering to provide loan for CHPP Zagreb upgrade, SEE Energy News

 The European Bank for Reconstruction and Development (EBRD) announced that it is considering arranging an A/B loan of 126 million euros to Croatian state-owned power utility HEP.
 The EBRD’s portion of the proposed syndicated loan will be up to 65 million euros.